tektoncd/community/teps/0126-allow-task-sidecars-to-be-specified-in-pipelinerun.md

 ### Goals

-* Extend `PipelineRun` to allow to specify all apsects of sidecars, matching how [sidecars are specified in tasks](https://tekton.dev/docs/pipelines/tasks/#specifying-sidecars).
+* Extend `PipelineRun` to allow to specify all aspects of sidecars, matching how [sidecars are specified in tasks](https://tekton.dev/docs/pipelines/tasks/#specifying-sidecars).

 ### Non-Goals